Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Hardcore Deep-Dive into Protobuf and Wire Format

-After gazing into a sea of decrypted network traffic again, then triggering errors and assertion fails on my iPhone with Protobuf fuzzing, and taking a peek at the error logs being phoned home, I’ve noticed that ads register for “slots” in a given video.
+After gazing into a sea of decrypted network traffic again, then triggering errors and assertion fails on my iPhone with Protobuf fuzzing, and taking a peek at the error logs being phoned home, I notice that ads register for “slots” in a given video.
 They can register for pre-roll, mid-roll, end-roll, full-page, and ad pods (back-to-back ads).
-Blocking an ad URL causes an error along the lines of “some ad that doesn’t exist booked a slot” and UI panic sets in.
+Blocking an ad URL causes an error along the lines of “some ad that doesn’t exist booked a slot,” and UI panic sets in.

 I’m going to Sun Tzu the Protobuf Wire Format and come back in a bit…